matthewscharles/instrument-maker/README.md

 - sampling
 - input from a range of interfaces such as distance sensors and switches

+The resources are designed in such a way that switch interfaces are interchangeable with continuous controllers such as light sensors, giving more flexibility to adapt during play.

 ## How does it work?